Flowseal/zapret-discord-youtube/linux/readme.md

-# Linux-related configs and docs will be here made during this week.
+# Linux-related configs and docs will be here maybe during this week.